Phases of Small Worlds: A Mean Field Formulation: Random networks from random matrices

 There are a variety of algorithms for obtaining the distance matrix of a particular network given its adjacency matrix, for instance Dijsktra's algorithm and its variants \cite{EWD}.
 In the special case of an unweighted network, however, one can also obtain a formal expression for the distance matrix in terms of the adjacency matrix.
 Given that the $k^{th}$ power of the adjacency matrix has entries $\textbf{A}^k_{ij}$ that count the number of paths of length $k$ between nodes $i$ and $j$, the shortest distance between any two nodes $i, j$ is given by the first power $k$ for which $\textbf{A}^k_{ij} \neq 0$.
 Therefore, \eq{Ddef}{\textbf{D}_{ij} = \min \{k\,|\, \textbf{A}^k_{ij} > 0\} } An analytic approximation to the minimum function (exact in the limit $\Lambda \to \infty$) is given by \eq{}{\textbf{D}_{ij} = \lim_{\Lambda \to \infty} -\frac{1}{\Lambda} \log\sum_{q=1}^\infty \Theta(\textbf{A}^q_{ij} - 1/2)\,e^{-\Lambda q} } where the offset of the Heaviside step function could be any real number between 0 and 1.
 In particular, we wish to calculate the ensemble expectation value of the above expression, that is \eq{minD}{\langle\textbf{D}_{ij}\rangle = \lim_{\Lambda \to \infty} -\frac{1}{\Lambda} \langle \log\sum_{q=1}^\infty \Theta(\textbf{A}^q_{ij} - 1/2)\, e^{-\Lambda q} \rangle\ .}

 As it stands, Eq. \ref{minD} is calculationally cumbersome.
-It is tempting to bring the expectation value in Eq. \ref{minD} inside the logarithm by assuming that network disorder is ``quenched'' and then invoking the replica trick (by some abuse of terminology) \cite{1987sgtb.book, Edwards_1975}.
-It is unclear in whether such an assumption is justified.
+It is tempting to bring the expectation value in Eq. \ref{minD} inside the logarithm by perhaps assuming that network disorder is \rd{``annealed''}, or (by some abuse of terminology) invoking a variant of the replica trick \cite{1987sgtb.book, Edwards_1975}.
+It is unclear if either assumption is justified.
 Moreover, with the exception of Edwards-Anderson type (Gaussian) disorder for weighted networks \cite{Edwards_1975} (requiring the more general metric Eq. \ref{metric}), it is unclear if any calculational advantage is to be gained.
 Rather, in the next section we will suggest a way to approximate the above for the special case of unweighted networks using a particular variant of the mean field approximation.